 — ensure that any code that was expected to be unused is documented as deactivated code;

-— for code that appears to be dead code but is in reality accessible only by asynchronous events or error handlers, or present for debugging purposes, prevent the optimizations that remove the code in question;

-EXAMPLE The judicious use of volatile accesses, pragmas, or compiler switches.
+— for code that appears to be dead code but is in reality accessible only by asynchronous events or error handlers, or present for debugging purposes, prevent the optimizations that remove the code in question through judicious use of volatile attributes, pragmas, or compiler switches and document the rationale.

 — apply standard branch coverage measurement tools and ensure by 100 % coverage that all branches are neither dead nor deactivated.

 Implications for language design and evolution